tdulcet/Distributed-Computing-Scripts/README.md

-This program will automatically get assignments, report assignment results, upload proof files and optionally register assignments and report assignment progress to PrimeNet for the GpuOwl, CUDALucas and Mlucas GIMPS programs.
+This program will automatically get assignments, report assignment results, upload proof files and optionally register assignments and report assignment progress to PrimeNet for the GpuOwl/PRPLL, CUDALucas and Mlucas GIMPS programs.
 It also saves its configuration to a “local.ini” file by default, so it is only necessary to give most of the arguments once.
-The first time it is run, if a password is NOT provided, it will register the current GpuOwl/CUDALucas/Mlucas instance with PrimeNet (see the Registering Options below).
+The first time it is run, if a password is NOT provided, it will register the current GpuOwl/PRPLL/CUDALucas/Mlucas instance with PrimeNet (see the Registering Options below).
 Then, it will report assignment results, get assignments and upload any proof files to PrimeNet on the --timeout interval, or only once if --timeout is 0.
 If registered, it will additionally report the progress on the --checkin interval.

 Options:
   --version             show program's version number and exit